 Your expected role:

-You'll be expected to be present.
+You'll be expected to be present for a reception.
 After all, it's your party!
 Customers want to see you, engage in conversation, and collaborate with you.
 They'll want you to provide feedback on the fit of your garments and discuss potential alterations.
 This makes your party more fun for everyone!
 Sometimes, it's a good idea to set up for Friday and Saturday, with a specified reception time.
 3-7 on Saturday is convenient for most customers.
 If you schedule a reception, it's not necessary for you to be at the shop the entire weekend.
-These can be long days with slow periods, so consider your preference.
+These can be long days with slow periods, so please consider that.

 Know what you're offering upfront:

 Are you selling off the rack, or are you offering samples for customers to try on and then doing custom orders?
 It could be a combination of both.
 Knowing what you're planning to offer before the event starts will help you (and us) know how to talk about the options.